 Sun-dried tomatoes are like a dream in pasta dishes.
 Its intense and tarty flavours work like magic, whether it be in a pasta salad or a hearty creamy one like this.
 With just a few more pantry ingredients, you can create some superb flavours.
 Moreover, they are known to carry a lot of vitamins and antioxidants – definitely a solid reason to incorporate more of them in your cooking!

 - Sun-Dried Tomatoes – oil-packed

-- Pasta – I used Penne, sometimes Fusili.
+- Pasta – I usually use Penne, Rigatoni, or sometimes Fusili.
 But any pasta of your choice work

-- Red Chilli Flakes – optional.
-To add heat.
+- Red Chilli Flakes (optional) – to add a little kick of heat

 - Chicken Broth – to deglaze.
 Use vegetable broth if you’re trying to keep the recipe vegetarian

 - Baby Spinach

 - Olive Oil – or use the oil from the sun-dried tomatoes for an extra flavour boost!
 Regular cooking oil also works

 - Butter – to silken up the sauce